fazzitron/Pokemon-Miru-Patch/README.md

 ## Future: Thumim
 More on this soon...hopefully.
 Assuming I ever get it to work...

+## Title Screen
+Since this is a modification that could be used to try to gain an advantage in things such as speedruns, the Title Screen has been modified in an attempt to thwart such things.
+It's not the best looking, but it's enough to be seen.

 ## Tools Used
 * [Pokemon Fire Red Decompilation](https://github.com/pret/pokefirered)
 * [pokemonrng.com](https://pokemonrng.com)